 Is LASIK safe?

 New Vision Laser Center is equipped with the VISX Star 4 with the ActiveTrak eye tracker capabilities.
 This means that every movement of your eye during the procedure can’t cause problems.
 We also offer the CustomVue procedure at our center, which provides the patient with the most accurate procedure available today.
 In addition, our center has specialized in providing our patients with the state of the art visual assessment equipment that accurately determines the health of your eyes and the treatment that best suits your unique visual needs.
-New Vision Laser Center takes the time to thoroughly examine your vision and explain the variables that can influence your outcome.
-Our goal is to work together with each patient to personalize their procedure and achieve the best possible results.

 Procedure times may be scheduled according to a patient’s availability.
 On the day of your surgery you will be in our Laser Center for about two hours including the time for pre- and post-operative care and instructions.
 The entire procedure itself will last about 10 minutes per eye.